What Not To Do During Implantation?

 Caffeine

-Though ideally, you wouldn’t consume any caffeine during this time, realistically for some, that’s probably not possible.
+Though ideally, you wouldn’t consume any caffeine during this time, realistically for some, that’s probably impossible.

-Caffeine is a stimulant which means it can shoot up your heart rate and blood pressure, which isn’t good for your body.
+Caffeine is a stimulant that can shoot up your heart rate and blood pressure, which isn’t suitable for your body.

 Caffeine can affect how embryos move through the fallopian tubes, how they develop, and how the uterus can support them.
 All of this is a major red flag for a successful implantation.